DHTMLX/docs-diagram/docs/api/selection/getid_method.md

 ### Description

-@short: returns the id of the selected item
+@short: Returns the id of the selected item

 ### Usage